JVikoren/Springboard/README.md

 # Springboard
 Artificial Intelligence / Machine Learning Engineering Track

 This repository contains all of the mini-projects I completed during my time in the Springboard program.
-Furthermore, you will find three files related to my chosen capstone project.
-One is the script I used to augment and balance my dataset and the other two contain prototype models built using TensorFlow (Keras) and PyTorch(fastai).
-In order to maintain a lightweight model, I utilized the dephtwise seperable convolutions of MobileNet.
+Furthermore, you will find files related to my chosen capstone project.
+Capstone: Supervised Classification of Skin Cancer
+- EDA: Exploratory Data Analysis
+- Metadata: model built with only meta-data to determine statistical significance
+- Baseline: Explores the performance of various baseline models such as logistic regression and Random Forest
+- Keras: prototype built using AlexNet in Keras
+- fastai: prototype using the fastai API (PyTorch) and MobileNet